francescopazzocco/quantum_information_computing_2526/01_survival_guide/README.md

   - Copilot
   - ....

-You can also open terminals from VSCode, to run your jobs from there.
+You can also open Linux/Ubuntu terminals from VSCode, to run your jobs from there.
+For Windows:

+ - execute `wsl --install` in Powershell
+ - Test it: open Ubuntu from the Start menu
+ - In VS Code open a new remote connextion "Remote-WSL: New Window"

 ## The terminal